Bartender is making cocktail at bar counter, How to Become a Bartender

 The good news is that you don’t need formal training to start and get paid as a bartender.
-Many people think they must take a 40-hour course or several weeks of training before becoming a bartender.
+Many think they must take a 40-hour course or several weeks of training before becoming a bartender.
 Actually, most employers prefer to train you instead.

 To know how to become a bartender, read on to answer some of the most frequently asked questions people have about becoming a bartender.